tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     print(vagf(params, n))  # get the quantum loss and the gradient

-Automatic differentiation, JIT and vectorized parallelism
+Automatic differentiation, JIT and Vectorized Parallelism
 -------------------------------------------------------------

 For concepts of AD, JIT and VMAP, please refer to `Jax documentation <https://jax.readthedocs.io/en/latest/jax-101/index.html>`__ .